 M: How late can I plant new shrubs and trees?

 B: You can plant shrubs and trees until the ground freezes.
 Also fall is a great time of year to plant trees.
-They don’t have to compete against weeds since they will be dying out, so the trees get all the nutrients, they freeze and then they will be perfect in the spring.
+They don’t have to compete against weeds since they will be dying out, so the trees get all the nutrients, they freeze, and then they will be perfect in the spring.
 If you have any evergreen trees, make sure you water those a lot before it freezes.
-I would put a hose on each one for a half an hour each, and the pine needs will really soak up all the water.
+I would put a hose on each one for a half an hour each, and the pine needles will really soak up all the water.